Need help? We are available to speak to you 7 days a weekRead More

 It is important to notify the Department of the change immediately.
 If your relationship is proven to no longer be genuine and you have not notified the Department, then your visa may be cancelled without giving you any chance to explain your circumstances.

-Options to remain in Australia - What's the step by step process
+Options to remain in Australia: The step-by-step process

 After you have notified the Department of your change in situation, there is a possibility that you will be able to remain in Australia on a permanent visa, depending on your personal circumstances.
 The following circumstances may be accepted: